Sharon Azrieli: Professional work

-Azrieli became a student of Bill Schuman, a teacher who had previously worked with Celine Dion and Aprille Millo and currently teaches at the Academy of Vocal Arts in Philadelphia.
+Azrieli became a student of Bill Schuman, a teacher who had previously worked with Celine Dion and Aprile Millo and currently teaches at the Academy of Vocal Arts in Philadelphia.
 With Schuman's help, Azrieli primed her voice for Verdian soprano roles.
 Azrieli performed Leonora in Il trovatore and Aida.
 She performed the roles of the prioress in Dialogues des carmélites and Leonora in La Forza del Destino with One World Symphony Orchestra.

-Azrieli sang the role of La Gioconda in La Gioconda with the New Jersey Association of Verismo Opera and Mimi in "La Boheme" with the New Jersey Association and the Canadian Opera Company.
+Azrieli sang the role of La Gioconda in La Gioconda with the New Jersey Association of Verismo Opera and Mimi in La Bohème with the New Jersey Association and the Canadian Opera Company.
 She has performed at several major festivals, including Brott Music Festival in Hamilton, Ontario, and Festival Sefarad in Montreal.